kmein/brute/README.md

     * timeit
     * base >= 4.8 && < 4.9

-Both of the programs are included in the Haskell Platform The timeit library   . will automatically be installed by cabal                                       .
+Both of the programs are included in the Haskell Platform The timeit library will automatically be installed by cabal.

 To build `brute`, just execute the following command in the project directory (the directory with the `brute.cabal` file in it):

 ```
-$ cabal build
+$ stack build
 ```

 Optionally, the haddock documentation can be built with

 ```
-$ cabal haddock --executables
+$ stack haddock --executables
 ```

 The executable can then be found at `build/brute/brute`.